-Hedging - All of our officers and directors and certain associates identified by management as having regular access to potentially material, nonpublic information are prohibited from engaging in any form of hedging or monetization transactions involving the company's stock.
-Such transactions can decouple the officer's or director's interest from the interests of shareholders generally and can limit the officer's or director's ability to control the timing of stock transactions to avoid times when in possession of material nonpublic information.
+Hedging - All of our officers and directors and associates are prohibited from engaging in any form of hedging or monetization transactions involving the company's stock.
+Such transactions can decouple the interest of the officer, director or associate's interest from the interests of shareholders generally and can limit their ability to control the timing of stock transactions to avoid times when in possession of material nonpublic information.

 Pledging - We enjoy a strong culture of ownership, linking the long-term financial prospects for our associates to the long-term financial prospects for our shareholders generally through broad-based grants of equity compensation awards.
 Some of our associates, including some executive officers, choose to build their ownership in the company by pledging shares they own to collateralize loans from banks or brokers to exercise employee stock options.
 Some directors, officers and associates choose to hold their shares of stock in street name in accounts with banks or brokers as a matter of convenience.
 Depending on individual circumstances and decisions, these accounts can be subject to margin or collateral requirements.
+Depending on individual circumstances and decisions, these accounts can be subject to margin or subject to margin or collateral requirements.

 Accordingly, we permit our directors, officers and associates to pledge shares of company stock that they own.
 The board expects directors and executive officers to exercise good judgment when making decisions about their holdings and transactions involving company stock, including pledging.
 The board anticipates that the level of share pledging by directors and executive officers will generally decrease over time.
-At year-end 2021, the percentage of shares pledged by our directors and executive officers as a group decreased by 85% to approximately 0.09% of the total number of shares outstanding.
-The 2021 decrease is primarily due to the retirement of a director that was a member of one of the company's founding families that had held a small portion of his holdings in a collateralized account.
-Of our current 26 directors and executive officers, 19 do not pledge any shares.
+At year-end 2023, the percentage of shares pledged by our directors and executive officers remained relatively flat at less than 0.1% of the company's outstanding shares, compared with the prior year.
+Of our current 26 directors and executive officers, 20 do not pledge any shares.